The Difference Between A Hurricane, Typhoon, And Cyclone

 By now, you should have a very clear idea of what hurricanes/cyclones/typhoons are, as well as their differences (or similarities).
 We also examined how they are formed, their characteristics, and the impact they have on the environment.

 Now you must forget everything you just read, for the moment anyway.
 The reason is simple.
-The weather occurrence I am about to discuss is an entirely different animal than all the terms discussed in the above section, which in more ways than none, actually refer to precisely the same meteorological phenomenon.
+The weather occurrence I am about to discuss is an entirely different animal from all the terms discussed in the above section, which, in more ways than one, actually refer to precisely the same meteorological phenomenon.

-The term "monsoon" sometimes gets confused with a hurricane, cyclone, and typhoon since they are all devastating weather events that occur over large regions.
+The term “monsoon” is sometimes confused with a hurricane, cyclone, and typhoon since they are all devastating weather events that occur over large regions.

 First of all, a monsoon is not a random event that occurs sporadically at different locations.
 It is a seasonal event that only occurs during the rainy season in specific regions on the planet (predominantly the region stretching from India to Southeast Asia).

-Secondly, the way in which a monsoon is formed, as well as its characteristics, differs entirely from the typical hurricane formation and its familiar "rotating & spiraling" shape.
+Secondly, the way in which a monsoon is formed, as well as its characteristics, differs entirely from the typical hurricane formation and its familiar “rotating and spiraling” shape.

-So what exactly is a monsoon, and how and how does it develop?
+So what exactly is a monsoon, and how does it develop?

 It is also associated with the resulting dry weather condition that prevails over land during the winter.
 As a result, whenever a general reference to a monsoon is made, it normally refers to the familiar large-scale system occurring during the summer over Southeast Asia.)

-Please note that a similar weather system occurs over the Southwestern United States (as well as West Africa) during late summer in the region, which is technically also a monsoon.
+Please note that a similar weather system occurs over the Southwestern United States (as well as West Africa) during late summer, which is technically also a monsoon.
 These systems are much weaker and smaller than the ones occurring in Southeast Asia.

-Although they are all technically monsoons, the general reference to "monsoons" and "monsoon season" in global terms are generally associated with the vast weather system in India and Southeast Asia.
+Although they are all technically monsoons, the general reference to “monsoons” and “monsoon season” in global terms is generally associated with the vast weather system in India and Southeast Asia.

 Early Stages And Development Of A Monsoon